AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-08-16-migrating-gatsby-statiq/migrating-gatsby-statiq.md

 ---
 title: "Migrating from Gatsby to Statiq"
 excerpt: "I have been on Gatsby for 2 years now.
 What motivated me to migrate my site to Statiq, and how did I move the site"
-category: "ramblings"
+category: "opinion"
 tags:

   - "Statiq"
   - "gatsby"
   - "tailwind"
   - "website migration"

 ---